 This post reviews the new Frozen Ever After attraction in Epcot, with strategy for experiencing the ride with short a wait as possible.
 Page 1 of the post is spoiler-free, covering tips for minimizing your wait if you’re unable to score FastPass+ for Frozen Ever After and our newest vlog!
 Page 2 features on-ride photos, my review of the attraction, a rant about EPCOT Center, and other oddities.

 Let’s start with some tips for experiencing Frozen Ever After.
-As the newest attraction at Walt Disney World and one based on a popular film and one with a low hourly capacity, this attraction is destined to have long waits for the next several years.
-Even nearly two years after the attraction debuted, wait times are averaging 90 minutes, ranging from lows of 45 minutes to highs of 180 minutes.
+As the newest attraction at Epcot in Walt Disney World and one based on a popular film and one with a low hourly capacity, this attraction is destined to have long waits for the next several years.
+Even nearly two years after the attraction debuted, wait times are averaging ~60 minutes.
 I wouldn’t expect those numbers to change for the foreseeable future as the attraction’s capacity is low, and Frozen has proven that it has staying power.

 This is still the most-coveted FastPass+ selection in all of Walt Disney World (even after the opening of Pandora – World of Avatar!), and it’s one you will want to score right at the 60 day mark as you can, as availability tends to be scarce inside 30 days.
 Disney’s Hollywood Studios FastPass+ aren’t in nearly as high of demand, so you might even consider making Frozen Ever After FastPass+ for multiple days in case you decide to Park Hop, or in case park hours/your plans change.

 We’d recommend a FastPass+ for around noon, to give yourself time to do Soarin’ Around the World and Test Track prior to Frozen Ever After.
 This is also still early enough that you can secure “bonus” FastPass+ after doing Frozen Ever After.
 We’ve noticed that IllumiNations was available day-of certain days of our trip, so grabbing a FastPass+ for it would be a nice bonus.